Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ### Provision of PowerShell Scripts

-To facilitate the creation of queues for endpoints during deployment, the NuGet package now comes with two new scripts called, `CreateQueues.ps1` and `DeleteQueues.ps1`.
-They are copied to a subfolder called `NServiceBus.Transport.Msmq` in the output folder of any project referencing it.
+Two new scripts called, `CreateQueues.ps1` and `DeleteQueues.ps1` have been added to the NuGet package, to facilitate the creation of queues for endpoints during deployment.
+These scripts are copied to a subfolder called `NServiceBus.Transport.Msmq` in the output folder of any project referencing it.
 Browse to the output folder to locate the scripts, for example, `bin\Debug\net461\NServiceBus.Transport.Msmq`.

 A new API called, [DisableInstaller](/transports/msmq/transportconfig.md?version=msmqtransport_1#receiving-algorithm-disableinstaller) can now be used to disable the auto-creation of queues during startup.